jacklayfield/health-analytics-platform/etl/data/README.md

 ## Data

-This folder will contain any processed/raw data
+This folder will contain any processed/raw data (git ignored by default)